okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

   type: LoadBalancer
 ```

 With the AWS Commandline, you can create a file system and mount target.
-For the fs, run `aws efs create-file-system --creation-token` and then after grabbing the file-system-id and subnet-id, you can run `aws efs create-mount-target --file-system-id <id> --security-groups <sg>`
+For the fs, run `aws efs create-file-system --creation-token` and then after grabbing the file-system-id and subnet-id, you can run `aws efs create-mount-target --file-system-id <id> --security-groups <sg>`.